seurat-atreides/Word2MediaWikiPlus/README.md

 The stated maintainer is: Fernando Correia (aka facorreia).

-The website exists nomore but you can find a static archive at:
+The website exists no more but you can find a static archive at:
 [Extensions:Word2MediaWikiPlus](https://www.mediawiki.org/w/index.php?oldid=819184)

+***
+#THIS IS WORK-IN-PROGRESS !!